Student Conduct Hearings

-A student has the option of waiving their right to a formal hearing and having their case decided in a one-on-one administrative review of the incident.
-In this process, the hearing officer hears testimony from the respondent and rules on the case based on this information in balance with the complainant's evidence and testimony.
-In waiving the right to a hearing, the respondent may not challenge the finding of responsibility but may petition the university for relief from the sanction consistent with the Appeal Policy.
-In some instances, informal resolution may not be available.
+A student has the option of waiving their right to a formal hearing and having their case decided informally in a one-on-one administrative review of the incident.
+In waiving the right to a hearing, the respondent may not appeal the finding of responsibility but may appeal the sanction consistent with the Appeal Policy.

 Formal Resolution Process

-Respondents who deny responsibility for a violation and wish to have a formal review of their incident involving all parties of the incident, including the complainant, witnesses and/or advocates, may do so through a formal hearing process.
-This process is spelled out in Article IV of the Document on Student Rights & Welfare as published in The Key, however, an overview of the process is provided below.
+Respondents who deny responsibility for a violation and wish to have a formal review of their incident involving the parties to an incident, including the complainant and witnesses, may do so through a formal hearing.
+This process is detailed in Article IV of the Document on Student Rights & Welfare as published in The Key, however, an overview of the process is provided below.

-When a formal hearing is required, a University Conduct Board (UCB) is convened to review the case, hear from the parties involved (complainant, respondent, witnesses) and determine whether or not a student violated university policy.
-Generally, a UCB panel is comprised of three university representatives (one faculty member, one administrator, one student) along with a presiding hearing officer known as a Process Advisor.
+When a formal hearing is required, a University Conduct Board (UCB) is convened to review the case, hear from the parties involved (complainant, respondent, witnesses), and determine whether or not a student violated university policy.
+Generally, a UCB panel is comprised of three university representatives (one faculty member, one administrator, and one student) along with a presiding hearing officer.
 In some instances such as when there is a need to have a hearing over the summer, a hearing will be coordinated in which a single administrator will preside solely over the hearing and make a decision of responsibility based on the presented evidence.